Crablicious/libdwarf-addr2line/README.md

 This is for latest libdwarf.
 Currently libdwarf 0.3.1

-the batch no-batch options have very different code paths.
+The batch no-batch options have very different code paths.

+The program has the same name as the GNU binutils-gdb addr2line, but neither the options nor the source code have any similarity whatever to the GNU addr2line.

 The code assumes C99 as it uses stdbool.h and uses declarations after some code lines.